BertCasteel/project3/README.md

 * Several other files that were originally included in the started code tarball - we did not alter these.

 ###Compilation Instructions:
 cd into the project directory.
 Enter 'make' into the terminal to compile.
 The executable is called 'smsasim' so enter `./smasasim` to run it.
+Enter `./smasasim -h` for usage.

 ###General Comments: